Virne: A Comprehensive Benchmark for RL-based Network Resource Allocation in NFV: Experiment Details

 Beyond solution quality, the computational efficiency, measured by the Average Solving Time (AST), is a critical factor for scalability.
 Virne allows for detailed profiling of how AST evolves with increasing problem scales.
 We investigate this from two angles: \begin{itemize} \item The impact of increasing VN size (number of virtual nodes from 5 to 30) on AST, typically keeping the PN fixed (i.e., WX100). \item The impact of increasing PN size (number of physical nodes from 200 to 1000) on AST, for a consistent distribution of VN requests. \end{itemize}

 Figure~\ref{fig:exp-scalability-time} illustrates these relationships for various algorithms.
-Notably, we observe that \numcirc{12} \textit{rL-based methods generally maintain a much flatter and lower AST curve, while meta-heuristics exhibit a substantial increase.} Their inference time is primarily dictated by the forward pass through the trained neural network, which scales less dramatically with VN size compared to exhaustive search or numerous iterations.
+We observe that rRL-based methods generally maintain a much flatter and lower AST curve, while meta-heuristics exhibit a substantial increase.
+Their inference time is primarily dictated by the forward pass through the trained neural network, which scales less dramatically with VN size compared to exhaustive search or numerous iterations.
 For other heuristics, they are typically the fastest, exhibiting very low and stable ASTs irrespective of VN size.

-The Virne benchmark, through systematic AST profiling, starkly highlights the trade-off between solution quality and computational scalability.
-While MCTS and certain meta-heuristics might achieve competitive solution quality in some scenarios (as shown in the main paper), their substantial computational overhead, especially with increasing problem dimensions, limits their applicability in dynamic, large-scale NFV environments. \numcirc{13} \textit{RL-based methods, particularly those utilizing GNNs, strike a more favorable balance.} Simpler RL methods and traditional heuristics offer the highest computational speed but may compromise on optimality.
+While MCTS and certain meta-heuristics might achieve competitive solution quality in some scenarios, their substantial computational overhead, especially with increasing problem dimensions, limits their applicability in dynamic, large-scale NFV environments.
+This further highlights that \numcirc{16} \textit{as the problem space grows exponentially, explicit search strategies at decision time become computationally prohibitive, rendering them infeasible for dynamic environments that require near-instantaneous decisions.} Additionally, \numcirc{17} \textit{RL-based methods, particularly those utilizing GNNs, strike a more favorable balance.} Simpler RL methods and traditional heuristics offer the highest computational speed but may compromise on optimality.